amirhnajafiz/handbook/docs/kubernetes/17_jobs_and_cronjobs.md

 # Jobs & Cronjobs

 A Job creates one or more Pods and will continue to retry execution of the Pods until a specified number of them successfully terminate.
 As pods successfully complete, the Job tracks the successful completions.

 When a specified number of successful completions is reached, the task (ie, Job) is complete.
 Deleting a Job will clean up the Pods it created.
 Suspending a Job will delete its active Pods until the Job is resumed again.

 Finished Jobs are usually no longer needed in the system.
 Keeping them around in the system will put pressure on the API server.
 If the Jobs are managed directly by a higher level controller, such as CronJobs, the Jobs can be cleaned up by CronJobs based on the specified capacity-based cleanup policy.

 CronJob is meant for performing regular scheduled actions such as backups, report generation, and so on.
 One CronJob object is like one line of a crontab (cron table) file on a Unix system.
 It runs a job periodically on a given schedule, written in Cron format.

-## example
+## e.g.,

 ```yaml
 apiVersion: batch/v1